 WHAT TYPES OF INTERNSHIPS ARE AVAILABLE?

-DEP typically offers Engineering, Scientific and Technical Internships and Government Services Internships.
+DEP typically offers a summer program which includes both paid and unpaid Engineering, Scientific and Technical Internships and Government Services Internships.

 HOW DO I APPLY FOR AN INTERNSHIP?

 Internship opportunities can be found on the Commonwealth of Pennsylvania’s employment webpage: www.employment.pa.gov/ Available intern positions are posted individually and indicate the requirements, location and specific job duties of that internship.
 Applicants must apply by the closing date of the posting to be considered.
 Check back often as opportunities will be available statewide in multiple locations.
 Postings for the DEP Summer 2018 intern program will be added periodically throughout Winter 2017-18.
 All intern position postings will close March 1, 2018.

 - Visit www.employment.pa.gov/ Click on the “Internships” block to see the list of internship positions that are currently available.

 - Click on the job title to view the posting for that position.
 This is where you will find the requirements and job duties associated with that internship.

 - If interested in the position, click APPLY in the upper-right corner of the posting.